Total depravity: Roman Catholic and Orthodox perspectives

-The Roman Catholic Church maintains that man cannot, "be justified before God by his own works, ... without the grace of God through Jesus Christ", thereby rejecting Pelagianism in accordance with the writings of Augustine and the Second Council of Orange (529).
+The Roman Catholic Church maintains that a person cannot, "be justified before God by his own works, ... without the grace of God through Jesus Christ", thereby rejecting Pelagianism in accordance with the writings of Augustine and the Second Council of Orange (529).
 However, even strictly Augustinian Catholics disagree with the Protestant doctrine of total depravity.
 Referring to Scripture and the Church Fathers, Catholicism views human free will as deriving from God's image because humans are created in God's image.
 Accordingly, the Council of Trent, at its sixth session (January 1547), condemned as heresy any doctrine asserting "since Adam's sin, the free will of man is lost and extinguished".
+Regardless, a concept of radical depravity is stressed in some Catholic theological currents like Jansenism and Molinism.

 The Eastern Orthodox Church embraces the "semi-Augustinian" position of John Cassian and also defends Augustine of Hippo relating to this doctrine.
 Seraphim Rose, for example, contends that Augustine never denied the free will of every human, thus he never taught total depravity.
-Archbishop Chrysostomos has likewise asserted that Augustine's teaching might have been used and distorted in Western Christianity to produce innovative theologizing, and it is not Augustine's fault.
+Chrysostomos II of Cyprus has asserted that Augustine's teaching might have been used and distorted in Western Christianity to produce innovative theologizing, and that it is not Augustine's fault.